 Group disability insurance is covered by ERISA (Employee Retirement Income Security Act of 1974), a law that gives group disability insurance companies protection from most law suits.
 ERISA also places severe restrictions on the things you can sue for, limits the damages you can collect, and subjects you to a hard-to-navigate series of time limits and rules.
 You usually have to file at least one appeal before you can sue, and most people have to secure legal counsel to navigate the complex rules.
 As a result, it’s often hard for policyholders to prevail against group insurers in court.

 If your long-term disability claim is denied, you may discover that you have little recourse, even though you’ve faithfully paid your premiums and your disability is most assuredly real.
 You may also find yourself on the hook for considerable legal expenses with nothing to show for it.

 Individual Disability Insurance for Doctors: Real Peace of Mind

 Individual disability policies, for just a tiny fraction of your annual income, can provide far better coverage than group disability insurance.
 Many individual policies define disability as the inability to work in your own occupation.
 Even if you can do a related job based on your training and education, you don’t have to; you can still receive disability benefits no matter what you decide to do.

-Additionally, individual policies pay benefits even if you do quality for Social Security Disability benefits, workers’ comp, or a legal settlement.
+Additionally, individual policies pay benefits even if you do qualify for Social Security Disability benefits, workers’ comp, or a legal settlement.
 Instead of eroding your disability benefits payout, these additional benefits may stack on top.
-Passive income also doesn’t offset individual disability benefits.
+Futhermore, passive income doesn’t offset individual disability benefits.
 You can still provide for your family, pay your bills, and have some discretionary income to enjoy life.